UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - Click **Create**.

         ![Add automation account](images/azs-browser-add-automation-account.PNG)

+        > [!NOTE]
+        > The error "Azure Classic Run As account creation error" may occur.
+This **DOES NOT** effect the process.

     - Once deployed, navigate to the *Automation Account*.
-Under *Configuration Management*, select the solution to enable (Inventory, Change Tracking or Update management).
+In the *new* blade, Under *Configuration Management*, select the solution to enable (Inventory & Change Tracking or Update management).

     - Select the *Log Analytics workspace* to link the automation account too.

     - Click **Enable**.

+    - Wait for the deployment to complete.

-    - Repeat the two previous steps for all three solutions (Inventory, Change Tracking or Update management).
+    - Repeat the two previous steps for all two solutions (Inventory & Change Tracking and Update management).

         > [!TIP]
-    > Leave the public azure portal open; it is still needed for later steps.
+        > Leave the public azure portal open; it is still needed for later.

 4. Login to the Azure Stack portal:

     <https://portal.frn00006.azure.ukcloud.com>

 5. Navigate to the VM which you wish to enable **Update & Management** on and under settings, select the *extensions* blade.

+    > [!NOTE]
+    > For monitoring to work correctly.
+The VM **must** have HTTPS (Port 443) enabled in the **Network Security Group** rules.

 6. Click **Add** at the top and select the resource `Azure Monitor, Update and Configuration Management`; click **Create**.